austinrutta/account_us/doc/design.rst

   accounts than is required for financial accounting to differentiate types of expenditures (i.e. more detailed sub-accounts).

-- Taxes are grouped into separate submodules according to legal jurisdiction.
-  For example, in the US the laws governing sales and use tax are handled at the state (subdivision) level, so each state has its own file of taxes and tax codes.
-This is a more iterative and flexible approach for small and medium business to take and doesn't necessitate integration with a 3rd-party like TaxJar or AvaTax.
-Currently existing modules include:

-  -  `account_us_ut <https://github.com/pentandra/account_us_ut>`_ (Utah)
+- This is a detailed chart of accounts, suitable for a medium to large company (it should also work just fine for a small company too, like mine).
+The nesting for some accounts currently goes 8 levels deep.
+This is not at all performant on the Accounts `tree view`_.
+For each level, it seems that there is an exponential increase in time used to load the chart from the database.
+  This should probably be fixed (or I should use a shallower structure), but just to let you know.

 Chart structure
 ---------------

-Unlike countries such as France, Spain, and Sweden, the US-based Financial Accounting Standards Board (`FASB`_) has not provided nor prescribed a specific chart of accounts.
-So the structure of of this chart has materialized  over time from various sources.
+Unlike countries such as France, Spain, and Sweden, the United States does not have a national chart of accounts, nor does any of its states (to my knowledge) have an official state chart of accounts.
+Because of this, the structure of of this chart has materialized over time from various publicly available sources.
 Some parts are more fleshed out than others.
+Note the `license`_.
+But there is an expectation that financial reporting from public companies (at least) will follow the Accounting Standards Codifications (`ASC`_) published by the US-based Financial Accounting Standards Board (`FASB`_).

 Sources consulted
 .................